AZ-LCA/Terminal/README.md

-This is a project I'm taking on for fun to learn about system calls and gain more familiarity with aseembly code.
+This is a project I'm taking on for fun to learn about system calls and gain more familiarity with assembly code.